Merauder: History

+Initial run

 The group formed in 1990, establishing itself on the New York hardcore and metal scene through frequent touring and a few demo releases.
-In 1995, the band released an EP after vocalist Jorge joined, replacing Minus, and toured with Biohazard.
-Upon the release of their 1996 debut, the band scored a slot opening for Fear Factory and toured Europe in 1995 with Böhse Onkelz.
+In 1995, after vocalist Jorge Rosado joined to replace Minus Rodriguez, the band released a split EP with Stigmata and toured with Biohazard.
+Their full-length debut Master Killer was released later that year.
+The band also scored a slot opening for Fear Factory and toured Europe in 1995 with Böhse Onkelz.
+Another album, Five Deadly Venoms, followed in 1999.

-Merauder shifted into crossover thrash and metalcore genres.
 The band split up following the recording of their 2003 release Bluetality.

+Reformation

 In 2007, vocalist Jorge Rosado formed his own version of the band.
 Guitarist Anthony Muccini publicly opposed Rosado's use of the name Merauder, though Muccini himself is not an original member, having replaced the original guitarist, "Karate" Chris Bozeth.

 In 2008, the band announced completion of a new studio album recorded at Big Blue Meenie studios in Jersey City, New Jersey, and embarked on headline tours through Europe, Japan, and the U.S. The band also finished touring with the Haunted and the Agonist.
 A new album titled God Is I was released June 19, 2009, in Europe and August 11, 2009, through Regain Records.
 Although there were many difficulties with the European release, Regain has sent the copies only to Germany, Switzerland, Austria and the Netherlands.

 In December 2009, Merauder toured around Europe with Entombed and Devious.
 Their last show was at Eindhoven's Metal Meeting, where they shared the stage with Satyricon, Nile and Legion of the Damned.

 In May the band went on a tour around the US West Coast (including a festival in Las Vegas with Donnybrook and Grave Maker) and Mexico.
 In August they joined This is Hardcore festival in Philadelphia, along with Bane, Cro-Mags, Sheer Terror, Death Before Dishonor and more.

 In February 2011, a fan-made video for the song "Until" surfaced online featuring Rosado and Smerdon.

-In Summer of 2018 Merauder returned to Europe for a full tour with UK metal/hardcore band Climate Of Fear, featuring Rosado and long-time bassist Kevin Mahon and members of Climate Of Fear filling in.